Simone Biles Had Blunt Response When Asked If She Was Ok After Olympics Injury

 Why did Simone Biles withdraw from the 2020 Tokyo Olympics?

-Biles withdrew from the 2021 Tokyo Olympics due to what gymnasts call the twisties, a phenomenon that occurs when a gymnast's mind and body are disconnected, causing them lose their sense of space dring a routine.
+Biles withdrew from the 2020 Tokyo Olympics due to what gymnasts call the twisties, a phenomenon that occurs when a gymnast's mind and body are disconnected, causing them to lose their sense of space during a routine.
 Such a mental block can cause a downturn in performance or serious injury.

 Biles, the heavy favorite to repeat as gold medalist in floor and vault at Tokyo, was forced to withdraw from the two events, as well as the uneven bars, due to what USA Gymnastics called a "medical issue."